Aman-web-dev/Netflix-Clone/README.md

 # netflix.github.io

-i made This Webisyte Using Pure HTML ,CSS and Js
+I made This Website Using Pure HTML,CSS, and Js